 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End term Exam (Summative) End term Examination 70

 Total 100

-Attendance (Formative) student to be qualified for takin e is required to be maintained by a g up the end Semester examination. all types of leaves including medical
+Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a student to be qualified for taking up the end Semester examination.
+The allowance of 25% includes all types of leaves including medical leaves.